The Swiss prosecutors have already closed the case due to the failure of the attribution of the cyber attack.

-“Investigations revealed that a significant number of computers (servers and clients) at a hotel in Geneva had been infected with a form of malware,” Office of the Attorney said in a statement on Thursday.
-“This malware was developed for the purposes of espionage, and is basically used to gather data from the computers infected.”
+“Investigations revealed that a significant number of computers [servers and clients] at a hotel in Geneva had been infected with a form of malware,” the state prosecutor said in a statement on Thursday.
+“This malware was developed for the purposes of espionage and is basically used to gather data from the computers infected.”

 The Swiss state prosecutor doesn’t exclude a reopening of the investigation in case new evidence on cyber espionage activities will emerge.